Magnitus-/ExpressSessionMongoDB/README.md

 - Updated express-session dependency to 1.9.x or higher, but less than 2.x.x
 - Updated mongodb driver support to be 1.4.x and 2.x.x compatible.
 Updated dependency specification accordingly
+- Added commands to run internal and integration tests separately

 1.3.3
 -----